DanAddison/Songwriting/docs/minor-planet.md

 behold how cold it all begins and how warm you grow within
 when you have given yourself over, given in, forgiven again

+## Palace II
+well, i’m like, fine
+i’ll take that slight, i’ll make that shine
+“you’re so sensitive” i’m like, that’s right
+i feel everything like i am alive
+i, can’t discard every barb
+i wrap myself in them, hoard my wealth in a
+stronghold sprawling with soaring arches
+glorious fortress of furious bastard
+the past lasts in reverb tails
+that creep like english ivy up the walls
+creep like bootless army down the halls
+and i feel your eyes when i’m piling fuel on this fire and it beats me back
+and a chill runs down my spine in the drawing room
+i scrawl such beautiful portraits of you
+with coal on the walls of the drawing room

+your words turn to stairwells and corridors
+i’ve built myself a palace from thrown stones
+where i am resplendent a fistful of embers to brighten the home
+your words turn to stairwells and corridors
+i’ve built myself a palace from thrown stones
+where i am resplendent a fistful of embers to brighten the home

+a midas throne a titus groan
+gathered shadows navigate by sonar
+ramshackle labyrinthine forest on the inside
+chorus on the windchimes ghosting
+you know how you kicked my tyres, yeah i noticed
+how i speak to the speech that rattled in your throat
+and whistled through your teeth
+no knot in your tongue to staunch that bleed
+catch that pigeon
+that haunts that dream

+your words turn to stairwells and corridors
+i’ve built myself a palace from thrown stones
+where i am resplendent a fistful of embers to brighten the home
+your words turn to stairwells and corridors
+i’ve built myself a palace from thrown stones
+where i am resplendent a fistful of embers to brighten the home

 ## Poison Bird Belly
 i wish i was otherwise
 i’m undermined by those other guys